-Step 5: A judge will consider your petition.
+Step 3: A judge will consider your petition.

 In either case, the judge may ask you some questions, or may decide based only on what is written in your petition.
 If the judge grants the temporary protection order, you will get a copy of it.
-The judge will also set a hearing date for your final protection order with 14 days.
+The judge will also set a hearing date for your final protection order within 14 days.
 Even if you are not granted the temporary protection order, the judge can still set your case down for a hearing within 14 days.